arduino/help-center-content/content/Hardware Support/Generic/Upload-firmware-for-Arduino-Lab-for-Micropython.md

 These are some reasons you may want to upload firmware for Arduino Lab for Micropython:

-- Enable MicroPython on boards that initially come with the Arduino bootloader.
+* Enable MicroPython on boards that initially come with the Arduino bootloader.

-- Restore MicroPython firmware after an Arduino sketch has been flashed.
+* Restore MicroPython firmware after an Arduino sketch has been flashed.

-- Update the MicroPython firmware to a newer version.
+* Update the MicroPython firmware to a newer version.

 ## Supported Boards

-- Arduino GIGA R1 WiFi
+* Arduino GIGA R1 WiFi
+* Arduino Nano 33 BLE
+* Arduino Nano 33 BLE Rev2
+* Arduino Nano 33 BLE Sense
-- Arduino Nano 33 BLE Sense
+* Arduino Nano 33 BLE Sense Rev2
-- Arduino Nano ESP32
+* Arduino Nano ESP32
-- Arduino Nano RP2040 Connect
+* Arduino Nano RP2040 Connect
-- Arduino Nicla Vision
+* Arduino Nicla Vision
+* Arduino Opta RS485
+* Arduino Opta WiFi
-- Arduino Portenta C33
+* Arduino Portenta C33
+* Arduino Portenta H7
+* Arduino Portenta H7 Lite
-- Arduino Portenta H7
+* Arduino Portenta H7 Lite Connected
-- Arduino Primo

 ## Instructions

 1. Download the [MicroPython Installer](https://github.com/arduino/lab-micropython-installer/releases/latest) for your operating system:

-    - **Windows:** Download the `.exe` file labeled 'Windows' and run the installer.
+    * **Windows:** Download the `.exe` file labeled 'Windows' and run the installer.

-    - **macOS:** Download the `.zip` file labeled 'macOS', extract the zip file, and move the application to your Applications folder.
+    * **macOS:** Download the `.zip` file labeled 'macOS', extract the zip file, and move the application to your Applications folder.

-    - **Linux:** Download the `.deb` file labeled 'Linux' and install it using your package manager.
+    * **Linux:** Download the `.deb` file labeled 'Linux' and install it using your package manager:

-        - `sudo dpkg -i [file name]`.
+      `sudo dpkg -i [file name]`.

-    - **NuGet Package:** Download the `.nupkg` file if you are using NuGet for package management.
+    * **NuGet Package:** Download the `.nupkg` file if you are using NuGet for package management.

 1. Launch the Firmware Installer tool.